December Birthstones: Tanzanite, Zircon, and Turquoise

 Symbolism Tanzanite: Transformation and Wisdom; Zircon: Honor and Wealth; Turquoise: Protection and Tranquility

-Origins Tanzanite: Exclusive to Tanzania; Zircon: Found globally, with notable deposits in Cambodia and Australia; Turquoise: Sourced mainly from Iran and the Southwestern United States
+Origins Tanzanite: Exclusive to Tanzania; Zircon: Found globally with notable deposits in Cambodia and Australia; Turquoise: Majorly from Iran and the Southwestern region of the United States

-Mythology and Beliefs Tanzanite: Connected to spiritual exploration and mindfulness; Zircon: Associated with honor, wealth, and long life; Turquoise: Seen as a holy stone bringing good fortune and protection
+Mythology and Beliefs Tanzanite: Associated with spiritual exploration and mindfulness; Zircon: Honor, wealth, and long life; Turquoise: Holy stone fostering fortune and protection

 Tanzanite Birthstone